HRW4U DSL

 Close Connections for draining

 When a healthcheck file is missing (in this example, /path/to/the/healthcheck/file.txt), add a Connection: close header to have clients drop their connection, allowing the server to drain.
-Although Connection header is only available on HTTP/1.1 in terms of protocols, but this also works for HTTP/2 connections because the header triggers HTTP/2 graceful shutdown.
+Although the Connection header is only available on HTTP/1.1 in terms of protocols, this also works for HTTP/2 connections because the header triggers HTTP/2 graceful shutdown.
 This should be a global configuration.:

 SEND_RESPONSE {

-if !access("/path/to/the/healthcheck/file.txt}") {
+if !access("/path/to/the/healthcheck/file.txt") {

 inbound.resp.Connection = "close";